-- Annual Eligibility Certification form (Form OG1); - MPF Fidelity and Errors & Omissions Insurance Worksheet (Form OG2); - Any supporting documentation required to be submitted with Form OG1 or Form OG2; - Any action plan required to remediate non-compliance with any MPF Program Requirement; and - Any other documentation requested by the MPF Bank or MPF Provider.
+- Annual Eligibility Certification form (Form OG1); - Any supporting documentation required to be submitted with Form OG1; - Any action plan required to remediate non-compliance with any MPF Program Requirement; and - Any other documentation requested by the MPF Bank or MPF Provider.

-If a PFI or Servicer does not comply with an MPF Program Requirement at the time of submission of the AEC, it must respond "No" to the certification question on Form OG1 or Form OG2.
+If a PFI or Servicer does not comply with an MPF Program Requirement at the time of submission of the AEC, it must respond "No" to the certification question on Form OG1.
 It must provide a detailed explanation of the non-compliance and clarify the action plan that will be implemented to correct the non-compliance.
 The action plan must include the timeframe for the completion of the corrective action plan.